awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/eb3-deploy.md

 However, when `.ebignore` is present in your project directory, the EB CLI doesn't use git commands and semantics to create your source bundle\.
 This means that EB CLI ignores files specified in `.ebignore`, and includes all other files\.
 In particular, it includes uncommitted source files\.

 **Note**
 You can configure the EB CLI to deploy an artifact from your build process instead of creating a ZIP file of your project folder\.
-See [Deploying an Artifact Instead of the Project Folder](eb-cli3-configuration.md#eb-cli3-artifact) for details\.
+See [Deploying an Artifact instead of the project folder](eb-cli3-configuration.md#eb-cli3-artifact) for details\.

 ## Syntax<a name="eb3-deploysyntax"></a>